rancher/rancher-docs/versioned_docs/version-2.8/api/workflows/projects.md

 ## Deleting a Project

-Look up the project to delete in the cluster namespace since it generated using `metadata.generateName`:
+Look up the project to delete in the cluster namespace:

 ```bash
 kubectl --namespace c-m-abcde get projects